atelier-ritz/CoilSystemPython/readme.md

 ## Preview Window

-Added a window for real time filed preview.
+Added a window for real time preview of magnetic fields.

 Available in the "With-PlotWindow" branch.